 Rashmi has been active for more than 20 years in the scientific community by presenting at conferences, publishing scientific papers and book chapters as well as planning conferences, conference sessions and workshops, and participating in industrial forums and consortia.
 She holds a Bachelor of Chemical Engineering from the University Department of Chemical Technology, University of Bombay, Mumbai, India, and a Ph.D. from the University of Minnesota.

-Lori Melançon joined Rubius as Vice President of Corporate Communications and Investor Relations in June 2018.
-She brings 20 years of experience working with biotechnology companies to tell their stories to investors, media, patient advocacy organizations and employees.
-Prior to her role at Rubius, she was the Head of Corporate Affairs at Onyx Pharmaceuticals, an Amgen subsidiary, where she served on the leadership team and led a high-performing team of communications professionals who managed corporate communications, global product communications, global patient advocacy, social/digital media and employee communications and provided investor relations support to Amgen for Onyx Pharmaceuticals.
+Lori Melançon joined Rubius in 2018, and serves as Vice President of Corporate Affairs, leading internal and external communications, patient advocacy and corporate social responsibility.
+Prior to her role at Rubius, she was the Head of Corporate Affairs at Onyx Pharmaceuticals (acquired by Amgen), where she served on the leadership team and oversaw internal and external communications, global patient advocacy and provided investor relations support to Amgen for Onyx Pharmaceuticals.

-Earlier in her career, she held corporate, product and marketing communications positions at WeissComm Partners, now W2O Group, a healthcare communications agency, Applied Biosystems, now Thermo Fischer Scientific, and ReGen Biologics, now Ivy Sports Medicine.
+Earlier in her career, she held corporate, product and marketing communications positions at WeissComm Partners, now W2O Group, a healthcare communications agency, Applied Biosystems, now Thermo Fischer Scientific, and ReGen Biologics, now Stryker.
 She began her career working on political campaigns in her home state of California.

 Lori holds an MBA from the University of San Francisco and a B.A. in Rhetoric and Communications from the University of California, Davis.